facebookarchive/bistro/README.md

 ## Install the dependencies and build

 Bistro needs a 64-bit Linux, Folly, FBThrift, Proxygen, boost, and libsqlite3.
-You need 2-3GB of RAM to build, as well as GCC 4.9 or above.
+You need 2-3GB of RAM to build as well as GCC 4.9 or above.

 `build/README.md` documents the usage of Docker-based scripts that build Bistro on Ubuntu 14.04, 16.04, and Debian 8.6.
 You should be able to follow